imanipaul/react-custom-carousel/README.md

 ### Props:

-The component accepts three main props:
+The component accepts the following props:

-**Images**
+**Assets**

-_Images to be included in carousel_
+_Assets to be included in carousel_

-- img1: path to first image

-- img2: path to second image

-- img3: path to third image
+- An array of assets to be looped through in carousel

 **Sizing**